 Fluencia has one simple goal: Help people learn Spanish.
-Check out our weekly blog for everything from language learning techniques and user success stories to Spanish culture and trivia.
+Check out our blog for language learning techniques and Spanish culture and trivia.

 With about 20 countries (plus the U.S. territory of Puerto Rico) counting Spanish as their primary language, it seems natural that variations in accent and colloquial vocabulary have emerged over the past several hundred years.
 What many people don’t realize, however, is that grammatical variations have appeared as well.
 One of these variations continues to create a minor separation between the Spanish spoken in Spain and the Spanish spoken throughout most of Latin America and parts of the Caribbean.
 It’s a pronoun called “vosotros”.